Real Options Analysis of Electricity Markets

 1. Introduction to real options theory and its application to electricity markets.

-2. Timing, sizing and technological characteristics of investments in electricity generation facilities.
+2. Timing, sizing and technological characteristics of investments in environmentally sustainable green energy projects.

 3. Support schemes and their impact on electricity capacity expansion.